Inference-time Trajectory Optimization for Structure-Preserving Manga Image Editing: Experiments: Mask-Free Text Removal

 \subsection{Why Use an Empty Prompt}

 To verify the effect of using an empty prompt, we evaluate a variant of Eq.~(\ref{eq:opt_latent}) in which the edit prompt $c$ is used instead of the empty prompt $\emptyset$.
-Unless otherwise noted, all evaluations in this section measure the discrepancy with the ground-truth text-free image.
+For all results in this comparison, we measure the discrepancy between the generated edited image and the ground-truth text-free image.
 Table~\ref{tab:effect} shows the quantitative results.
 When trajectory correction is performed using the edit prompt, the error inside the text region increases.
 This happens because the generated result is corrected to be closer to the input image, causing the output to stay too close to the original image and thus leaving text behind (Fig.~\ref{fig:effect}).